le0daniel/laravel-resumablejs/README.md

 ### Installation
 In the `resumablejs.php` config file, you need to declare Handlers to use this package.
-A handler always needs to implement the `le0daniel\Laravel\ResumableJs\Contracts\UploadHandler` Contract.
+A handler always needs to extend the `le0daniel\LaravelResumableJs\Contracts\UploadHandler` Contract.

 The methods to implement are pretty straight forward.